-

 - emissions of greenhouse gases other than biogenic methane (which relates broadly to methane emitted in the agriculture and waste sectors) are “net zero” by 2050; and

-The Climate Change Commission (New Zealand’s independent crown entity responsible for advising the Government on climate change mitigation and adaptation) (“CC Commission“) is required to review the target under the CCRA by reference to the number a number of criteria set out in the CCRA.
-As a result of that review, the CC Commission recommended that the split-gas target should be changed to encourage a faster reduction in emissions.
-The recommended amendments to the target are set out as follows:
+The Climate Change Commission (New Zealand’s independent crown entity responsible for advising the Government on climate change mitigation and adaptation) (“CC Commission”) is required to periodically review the target under the CCRA by reference to the criteria set out in the CCRA.

-In addition to its domestic target, New Zealand submitted its second Nationally Determined Contribution (“NDC“) under the Paris Agreement in 2024.
-The NDC was recently updated in January 2025, which included a headline target to reduce net domestic emissions by 51 to 55% below New Zealand’s gross 2005 level by 2035.
+In addition to its domestic target, New Zealand submitted its second Nationally Determined Contribution (“NDC”) under the Paris Agreement in 2024, which was updated in 2025 to include a headline target to reduce net domestic emissions by 51 to 55% below New Zealand’s gross 2005 level by 2035.
 The NDC may be met using a mix of domestic action and international mitigation, where New Zealand effectively purchases emissions reductions from other countries.

 -